justinzzy-code/FlappyBird_AI/README.md

 # FlappyBird_AI
 Ensure you have the libaries in requirements.txt.
-Note that the code may not run on python 3.9.

 To train the AI for flappy bird, run ai_creation.py.